obukte/Distributed-Algorithms/README.md

   - `util`: Tests for utility classes to ensure accurate parsing and functionality.
       - `resources/graph`: Contains multiple `.dot` files used for component testing of graph parsing and actor system simulation.

-- 'src/main/java': Contains the source code for the project
+- `src/main/java`: Contains the source code for the project
   - `election_algorithms`: Implementation of elections algorithms for distributed system.
-        -`chang_roberts`: A ring-based leader election algorithm that is simple and efficient in terms of message complexity.
+    - `chang_roberts`: A ring-based leader election algorithm that is simple and efficient in terms of message complexity.
-        -`Franklins_aglortihms`: Undirected Ring based Leader Election System -`Echo_algorithm`: A unique variant of the echo algorithm that emphasizes minimal message overhead and rapid termination.
+    - `Franklins_aglortihms`: Undirected Ring based Leader Election System
+    - `Echo_algorithm`: A unique variant of the echo algorithm that emphasizes minimal message overhead and rapid termination.
-        -`Dolev-Klawe Rodeh`: Focuses on minimizing the number of messages required in dynamic ring topologies, making it suitable for volatile environments.
+    - `Dolev-Klawe Rodeh`: Focuses on minimizing the number of messages required in dynamic ring topologies, making it suitable for volatile environments.

 - `src/test/java`: Test suites for the source code.
   - `election_algorithms`: Test cases for election algorithms.
 Most tests verify the algorithm's correctness by examining the logs generated during the simulation.
 - `util`: Tests for utility classes to ensure accurate parsing and functionality.
-      - `resources/graph`: Contains multiple `.dot` files used for component testing of graph parsing and actor system simulation.
+  - `resources/graph`: Contains multiple `.dot` files used for component testing of graph parsing and actor system simulation

 ### Prerequisites